 Downsides of Memory Foam Pillows

-• There can be dust mites in mattresses or pillows exacerbating allergies and asthma.
+• Dust mites in mattresses or pillows can exacerbate allergies and asthma.

 • Respiratory issues could worsen when molds grow on moist-retaining beddings.

-• Sensitivities might be triggered by certain mattresses or bedding materials releasing volatile organic compounds (VOCs).
+• Sensitivities might be triggered by particular mattresses or bedding materials releasing volatile organic compounds (VOCs).

 • Some types of bedding have the potential to retain heat, making respiratory problems worse.